 Jap, Tap, Pavitra-snan, Homa, Havan and charity to the poor, needy and old people are some of the recommended Punya-karma (deeds) to be performed and wearing of a cotton thread(Upanayana sanskar) should be avoided on this day.

-Jain perform ritual by offering holy bath to the image of Lord Rishabha dev, the first Teerthankar of Jain with sugarcane juice and celebrate the ending of his one-year fast (Varshitap) by consuming sugarcane juice on this significant day.
+Jain perform ritual on Akshaya Tritiya by offering holy bath to the image of Lord Rishabha dev, the first Teerthankar of Jain with sugarcane juice and celebrate the ending of his one-year fast (Varshitap) by consuming sugarcane juice on this significant day.

-The auspicious festival, Kartik Prabodhini Ekadashi also known as Dev Uthani Ekadashi or Devutthana Ekadashi, is considered most preferred auspicious day of marriage (Vivah Muhurat) of Hindus, falls on Friday, 11 November, 2016.This auspicious Ekadashi is celebrated on the 11th day or Tithi (Ekadashi) during waxing Moon in the second fortnight (Shukla Paksha) of the lunar month of Kartik.
-It is observed as beginning of the wedding season for Hindus, with Lord Vishnu’s Awakening and Tulsi Vivah with Saligram after the end of the four month's Chaturmasa, considered as end of the wedding season.
+The auspicious festival, Kartik Prabodhini Ekadashi also known as Dev Uthani Ekadashi or Devutthana Ekadashi, is considered most preferred auspicious day of marriage (Vivah Muhurat) of Hindus, falls on Tuesday,31 October, 2017.This auspicious Ekadashi is celebrated on the 11th day or Tithi (Ekadashi) during waxing Moon in the second fortnight (Shukla Paksha) of the lunar month of Kartik.
+It is observed as beginning of the wedding season for Hindus, with Lord Vishnu’s Awakening and Tulsi Vivah with Saligram after the end of the four month's Chaturmas, considered as end of the wedding season.

 Hindus observe fast on this day as it is believed that it ends the ill-effects of their past sins.